voschezang/coding-handbook/programming-paradigms.md

 Tradeoff's for application structure.
 The best choice is context-dependent (i.e. ambiguous).

+* Default visibility of attributes and methods: `public` or `private`.
+* Mutable or immutable data.
 * Ordering of data: _row_-major or _column_-major
    * The former is readable and intuitive, the latter let's you do linear algebra
-* Default visibility of attributes and methods: `public` or `private`.
-* Mutable or immutable data.
 * Appliction architecture: monolithic or microservice.
 * Version control:
   * Multiple branches, but moving changes in one direction through environments (e.g. `dev -> test -> production`).
-  * A single main branch (trunk), where each higher environment can only checkout commits after they have been tested.
+  * A single main branch (trunk), where each environment is checked out at a specific commit/state (e.g. using tags).